 Prior to the disengagement, hundreds of thousands participated in nonviolent demonstrations.
 Katifers wore t-shirts that proclaimed “love will be victorious,” and they believed it.
 At one point, they created a human chain to demonstrate that Am Yisrael is standing with them; the human chain of close to 200,000 people stretched fifty-six miles from Gaza to the Kotel.
 The media, however, rallied behind Sharon.
 One left-wing journalist famously said that Sharon had to be protected “like an etrog.”

 Distressingly, the disengagement that caused upheaval for so many was all for naught.
 In 2006, Hamas was voted into power in the Gaza Strip, and tens of thousands of mortars and rockets, more than ever before, have since been shot into Israel at civilian targets.
 At the time of the disengagement, Sharon insisted that Israel’s withdrawal from Gaza would “reduce terror and give Israeli citizens the maximum level of security.”
 Katif communities are now used as bases for Arab terror groups and as training grounds for the Hamas army.
-Only with the help of God have there not been more casualties.
-Israel had to go to war in Gaza twice since the disengagement, in 2008 and in 2014.
+Only with the help of G-d have there not been more casualties.
+As of this writing, Israel had to go to war in Gaza twice since the disengagement, in 2008 and in 2014.

 Going Forward